Laiacs/CV/README.md

 After 7 years leading teams in the creative industry, I transitioned into data analytics, driven by my experience managing budgets and addressing financial discrepancies.
 Leveraging my background in design and photography, I specialize in creating impactful data visualizations.
 During my Master’s in Data Analytics, I discovered how AI is making data science more accessible and have since focused on thoughtfully applying these technologies to create data-driven solutions.
 I am eager to put everything I’ve learned into practice and continue growing.

+# I bring a cross-functional perspective that bridges design, business, and technology, acting as a link between stakeholders and data teams.

 ## Skills
 **Data Analysis & Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn, RawGraphs.